ThomasR/nonogram-solver/doc/internals.md

 Since the trial and error stage uses randomization, it might happen that certain puzzles are sometimes solved and sometimes not.

+When the `-r` parameter is set, this method uses recursion up to the given depth.
+For example, the included sample files include `puzzles/ambiguous.json`, which requires `-r 3` or more.

 ## Debug Mode

 Want to know what exactly is going on behind the scenes?
 Use the `-d` command line flag to launch in debug mode (produces a **lot** of output).